 This is an evolving web page of resources for local, independent businesses.
 It's in no way comprehensive, but is intended specifically for local, independent businesses.
-Thanks to our area partners as we all get updates from each other (Louisville Foward, GLI, St. Matthews Chamber, etc.) If you have further ideas on what should be included, please email Jennifer.
+Thanks to our area partners as we all get updates from each other (Louisville Foward, GLI, SBDC, SBA, etc.) If you have further ideas on what should be included, please email Jennifer.

 FEDERAL GOVERNMENT UPDATES